lweasel/piquant/docs/commands.rst

 * ``--reads-dir``: The parent directory in which directories in which reads were simulated are located (default: output).
 * ``--quant-dir``: The parent directory into which directories in which quantification will be performed will be written.
 This directory will be created if it does not already exist (default: output).
-* ``--transcript-gtf``: The path to a GTF formatted file describing the transcripts from which reads were simulated by *FluxSimulator*.
+* ``--transcript-gtf``: The path to a GTF formatted file describing the transcripts from which reads were simulated by *Flux Simulator*.
 This GTF file location must be supplied.
 The transcripts GTF file should be the same as was supplied to the ``prepare_read_dirs`` command (see :ref:`Prepare read directories <prepare-read-dirs>` above).
 * ``--genome-fasta``: The path to a directory containing per-chromosome genome sequences in FASTA-formatted files.
 This directory location must be supplied.
 The genome sequences should be the same as were supplied to the ``prepare_read_dirs`` command.
 * ``--num-threads``: Multi-threaded quantification methods will use this number of threads (default: 1).
 * ``--nocleanup``: When run, quantification tools may create a number of output files.
 Unless ``--nocleanup`` is specified, the  ``run_quantification.sh`` Bash script will be constructed so as to delete all of these, except those essential for *piquant* to calculate the accuracy with which quantification has been performed.